Lincoln MKR

 The Lincoln MKR concept car was a premium 4-door fastback sedan design, as introduced during the 2007 North American International Auto Show by Lincoln.
 Its chassis was based on the Ford D2C platform as used in the Ford Mustang.
 The MKR signaled the next-generation of premium Lincoln vehicles, introducing the new TwinForce engine family and a restyled "bow wave" waterfall grill.
-The concept car was first unveiled to the media and the public in a press release on 1 January 2007.
+The concept car was first unveiled to the media and the public in a press release on January 1, 2007.

 Concept

-The Lincoln concept featured an independent rear suspension, with MacPherson struts up front.
+The Lincoln MKR concept featured an independent rear suspension, with MacPherson struts up front.
 The engine selected for the MKR concept introduced the new generation of Ford twin-turbocharged engines.
 The prototype TwinForce 3.5L twin-turbo, direct-injection gasoline V6 was also capable of running on E85 ethanol, producing up to 415-hp, and 400 lb·ft of torque.

 The interior design included environmentally-friendly and renewable materials, such as cashmere leather, oak instrument panel engineered from recycled wood, mohair carpet, and seat cushion foam made from soy.
 The concept car also featured the THX II-certified car audio system.

 The Lincoln MKR concept was introduced along with what became Lincoln's flagship sedan, the Lincoln MKS.
 The MKR represented a full expression of Lincoln's future design strategy, which included seven primary design features: